 10. How do I arrange a christening?

-Simply contact the vicar ( see contacts)
+Simply contact administrator(see contacts)